 It turns out, a significant product gap exists.

 A recent MIT Technology Review issue addresses one of the not-often-discussed corollaries of an aging population: the profound mismatch between products built for older people and the products they actually want.
 Disabling hearing loss, for example, increases with age.
 More than eight percent of those 55 to 64 have disabling hearing loss, over four times the percentage in the younger population, according to the National Institute on Deafness and Other Communication Disorders.
 The figures rise exponentially from there; almost 25 percent of people 65 to 74 have disabling hearing loss, and 50 percent of people over 75 do.

 And yet, only some 20 percent of people who need hearing aids actively seek them.
 It shouldn’t matter what age you are, if you are struggling with your hearing then it is important that you do something about this before the problem has a chance to get any worse.
 You shouldn’t be embarrassed by this as many people suffer from a loss of hearing and there are things that you can introduce into your life to ensure that you can cope better with this change.
-By having a look at these reviews of phones for hearing impaired will help you to get an idea of the types of phones that you can use so that you don’t isolate yourself away from family and friends.
+Having a look at these reviews of phones for hearing impaired will help you to get an idea of the types of phones that you can use so that you don’t isolate yourself away from family and friends.
 These can be used by anyone of any age, so this may be something worth considering if you are experiencing something similar now.
 Remember, always seek help as there could be a chance that your hearing loss can be prevented.

 Related story: Study — Aging Demographics May Hurt Businesses, Innovation

 Many potential reasons exist for this gap — and it offers just one example of how businesses are treating this growing demographic with growing interest.